solracdelsol/nycmapped/README.md

 ## Architecture and Technologies

-This project consists of a simple user interface regarding
+This project consists of various API information in order to display data trends regardi

 ## Implementation Timeline

 ## Bonus Features

  -regional heatmaps of nyc
  -extended time length progression over periods longer than 24 hours.
  - TBD